apioo/fusio/README.md

 * __Adjust the configuration file__
   Open the file `.env` in the Fusio directory and change the `FUSIO_URL` to the domain pointing to the public folder.
-Also adjust `FUSIO_APPS_URL` to the public url of the apps folder (in case you want to use the backend app).
 Also insert the database credentials to the `FUSIO_DB_*` keys.
+Optional adjust `FUSIO_APPS_URL` to the public url of the apps folder (in case you want to use apps).
 * __Execute the installation command__
   The installation script inserts the Fusio database schema into the provided database.
 It can be executed with the following command